-Federated Hermes Short-Term Government Trust (the "Trust") is registered under the Investment Company Act of 1940, as amended (the "Act"), as a diversified, open-end management investment company.
-The Trust consists of one portfolio, Federated Hermes Short-Term Government Fund (the "Fund").
+Federated Hermes Income Securities Trust (the "Trust") is registered under the Investment Company Act of 1940, as amended (the "Act"), as an open-end management investment company.
+The Trust consists of seven portfolios.
+The financial statements included herein are only those of Federated Hermes Intermediate Corporate Bond Fund (the "Fund"), a diversified portfolio.
+The financial statements of the other portfolios are presented separately.
+The assets of each portfolio are segregated and a shareholder's interest is limited to the portfolio in which shares are held.
+Each portfolio pays its own expenses.
 The Fund offers two classes of shares: Institutional Shares and Service Shares.
 All shares of the Fund have equal rights with respect to voting, except on class-specific matters.
 The investment objective of the Fund is to provide current income.